SMART Client Testimonial – Brenda Freeman

 Insurance coverage can vary significantly from one company to the next.
 When purchasing a business policy for the first time, know that exclusions exist in all property policies.
 Exclusions carve out coverage and can create unexpected out-of-pocket expenses if not fully understood.
 Therefore, it is important to consult with an insurance broker before you make a final decision on your company’s new or renewal insurance policy.

-To learn more about commercial property insurance, contact our insurance brokers today.
+To learn more about commercial property insurance, & get office building insurance rates, contact our insurance brokers today.
 Our licensed professionals will be happy to answer your questions.

 Several key factors influence commercial property insurance rates, including the following.